eHealthAfrica/data-models-deprecated/README.md

 have been built with Browserify using the `--standalone` option, so they will expose a global `dataModel` object.

+Remember to run `npm run build` before tagging a new release of this code in order to update the distribution files.

 ## Author

 © 2014 [eHealth Africa](http://ehealthafrica.org)